harfangk/harfangk.github.io/_posts/2017-02-09-create-minimal-elixir-web-app-and-deploy-to-heroku.md

 Since this post is about building a minimal web app and deploying it, we will not go into the domain logic itself.
 It's a pretty boring example, anyway.

-Replace the contents of `lib/timeconverter.ex` with this.
+Replace the contents of `lib/timeconverter.ex` with the following code.
 Remember that this sample code is also provided on github.

 {% highlight elixir %}
 defmodule Timeconverter do